HD 181433 c

 HD 181433 c is an extrasolar planet located approximately 87 light-years away in the constellation of Pavo, orbiting the star HD 181433.
-This planet is at least 0.64 times as massive as Jupiter and takes 962 days to orbit the star at an orbital distance of 1.76 astronomical units (AU), or 263 gigametres (Gm).
+This planet is at least 0.64 times as massive as Jupiter and takes 962 days to orbit the star at an orbital distance of 1.76 astronomical units (AU), or 263 million km.
 The orbit is eccentric, however, and ranges from 1.27 AU at periastron to 2.25 AU at apastron.
 François Bouchy et al. have published a paper detailing the HD 181433 planetary system in Astronomy and Astrophysics.